-- Area is within Oulton Broad Conservation Area - High potential for archaeological remains in the area - Flood risk (mainly zone 1, plus some 2 & 3, by EA mapping and mostly 1 with some 2, 3a - and indicative 3b using SFRA 2018) - Nearby listed buildings

-30 c) Thorpe St Andrew
+- Area is within Oulton Broad Conservation Area - High potential for archaeological remains in the area - Flood risk (mainly zone 1, plus some 2 & 3, by EA mapping and mostly 1 with some 2, 3a and indicative 3b using SFRA 2018) - Nearby listed buildings b) Thorpe St Andrew

-- Area is within Thorpe St. Andrew Conservation Area - Flood risk (mainly zone 2, some zones 1 & 3, by EA mapping and mostly 1 with some 2, - 33 3a and modelled 3b using SFRA 2017) - The bounded area includes safeguarded minerals (sand and gravel) resources, but the - 35 Minerals Planning Authority has advised this is unlikely to constrain the type and scale of - 36 development supported by the Policy - Large number of listed buildings

-38 d) Wroxham and Hoveton
+- Area is within Thorpe St. Andrew Conservation Area - Flood risk (mainly zone 2, some zones 1 & 3, by EA mapping and mostly 1 with some 2, 3a and modelled 3b using SFRA 2017) - The bounded area includes safeguarded minerals (sand and gravel) resources, but the Minerals Planning Authority has advised this is unlikely to constrain the type and scale of development supported by the Policy - Large number of listed buildings c) Wroxham and Hoveton

-- Close to SPA and SAC

-- Lies partly within Wroxham Conservation Area

-- Flood risk (mainly zone 3 by EA mapping, and partly zones 1 & 2 and 1, 2, 3a and

-- 42 indicative 3b using SFRA 2017)

-- The SFRA shows almost all of the area is at risk of flooding
+- Close to SPA and SAC - Lies partly within Wroxham Conservation Area - Flood risk (mainly zone 3 by EA mapping, and partly zones 1 & 2 and 1, 2, 3a and indicative 3b using SFRA 2017) - The SFRA shows almost all of the area is at risk of flooding

 - Capacity of minor roads in the area

 - Wroxham Bridge is a Scheduled Monument

 - The Grange Grade II listed

-47 Reasoned Justification
+Reasoned Justification

-- 48 The purpose of a Development Boundary is to consolidate development around existing - 49 built-up communities where there is a clearly defined settlement and where further - 50 development, if properly designed and constructed, would not be incongruous or intrusive - 51 because of the size of the settlement.
-Development Boundaries have the twin objectives of - 52 focusing the majority of development towards existing settlements while also protecting the - 53 surrounding countryside. - Early in the evolution of the Broads Local Plan, consideration was given to the merits of not - having development boundaries, but it was concluded that they are a useful tool in - 56 promoting sustainable development in the Broads. - 57 Development is directed to areas with Development Boundaries as listed in the policy and - defined on the Local Plan Policies Map.
-Development in these areas could be acceptable,
+The purpose of a Development Boundary is to consolidate development around existing built-up communities where there is a clearly defined settlement and where further development, if properly designed and constructed, would not be incongruous or intrusive because of the size of the settlement.
+Development Boundaries have the twin objectives of focusing most of the development towards existing settlements while also protecting the surrounding countryside.

+Early in the evolution of the Broads Local Plan, consideration was given to the merits of not having development boundaries, but it was concluded that they are a useful tool in promoting sustainable development in the Broads.